reeselevine/blog/sarah/index.md

 Why did I choose this song as the last one?
 Well, for one, it always gives me chills when I listen to it.
 It describes our love so perfectly, and the yearning, earnest voice of Broods makes me feel like laughing and crying simultaneously.
 There is a slightly nostalgic feel, like looking back on the trips we took together last summer, but also a forward looking hope, of a future filled with love together.
 Separated as we are by hundreds of miles, it is important that the lines connecting our hearts remain as strong as ever, and I know that they will.

+### 1010
+10 songs, 10 reasons.
+I’ve chosen one song each from some of my favorite artists.
+You know how much music means to me, so you know that these were not chosen lightly.
+Each one reminds me of a different aspect of our relationship, and together they form a statement of the strength of our connection.
+I hope that whenever you want or need a reminder of us, you can visit this page and be reminded that you are mine, and I am yours.